 - Customer service

 As you can see, UX is an enthralling and diverse career path.
 One must remember that UX design is a process of regular iteration.
 A UX designer’s work doesn’t stop after releasing the product.
 Their continuous learning drives future improvements.
 So next time somebody asks you what does a UX designer do?
-You can answer by saying that the role of a UX designer is complex, challenging and multifaceted.
+You can answer by saying that the role of a UX designer is complex, challenging, and multifaceted.
 It’s an enjoyable and worthwhile creative role.
+Go to this website to know about what is ideation here!